 Let me tell you one more personal anecdote to give you hope if you’re rejected: I have written and illustrated two successful books, but I wasn’t accepted by the first publisher I ever submitted to.
 I was rejected by every single person I sent the book proposal to — and it was actually someone who rejected me initially who came back to publish me.
 The book ended up appearing on the Today Show, so it ended well!
 So remember, sometimes these things just take time.
 Keep your chin up!

 Aside from these tips, you have to practice, practice, practice your drawing in order to build a portfolio of print-worthy material!
-Check out awesome Craftsy drawing classes, like Drawing With Colored Pencils or Mixed Media: Pen, Ink & Watercolor, to expand your technical repertoire, mastering the essential skills you need to create jaw-dropping illustrations!
+Check out awesome Craftsy drawing classes, like Colored Pencil Essentials or Mixed Media: Pen, Ink & Watercolor, to expand your technical repertoire, mastering the essential skills you need to create jaw-dropping illustrations!